typedb/typedb/docs/pages/documentation/1-the-fundamentals/grakn-knowledge-model.md

 **`role`**: Roles involved in specific relationships.
 For example, `wife`, `husband`.

-**`resource`**: Attributes associated with domain instances.
+**`attribute`**: Attributes associated with domain instances.
 For example, `name`.
 Resources consist of primitive types and values.
 They are very much like “data properties” in OWL, and have the following properties:

-- Datatype - Indicates the datatype of the resource.
-For example if the resource type is age the datatype would be long.
+- Datatype - Indicates the datatype of the attribute.
+For example if the attribute type is age the datatype would be long.
 - Regex - Optional.
 Can be used to constrain string data types to specific regex patterns.
-- Unique - A boolean which indicates if the resource should be unique across the knowledge base.
+- Unique - A boolean which indicates if the attribute should be unique across the knowledge base.

 <br /> <img src="/images/knowledge-model1.png" style="width: 600px;"/> <br />